Winery Tasting Room Guide

 - Most wineries will have a sheet of tasting notes.
-Read the tasting notes as you taste and see if you notice any of the aromas or flavors listed in the notes.
+Read the tasting notes as you sip the wine and see if you notice any of the aromas or flavors described in the notes.

 - Skipping any of the wines on the tasting list is okay.
-Some people just want to taste the reds.
-Some may be interested in tasting only certain varietals of wine.
+Some people ] want to taste the reds only.
+Some may be interested in tasting only specific varietals of wine.

 - Usually, you would not ask for a second taste of one particular wine unless you indicate that you are interested in purchasing the wine.

 - You do not have to drink all the wine in your glass.
 Toss the unwanted wine in your glass into the dump bucket provided for this purpose.

 - The host suggests a rinse for your glass, that means the host will pour a small amount of the next wine into your glass.
-This is not to drink but rinse away the old wine from your glass.
+It is called a “Rinse.”
 Swirl the wine and empty into the dump bucket.